John Huot

-John Duffy Huot (born May 23, 1965) is an American politician serving in the Minnesota House of Representatives since 2019.
+John Duffy Huot (/eng/; born May 23, 1965) is an American politician serving in the Minnesota House of Representatives since 2019.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Huot represents District 56B in the southern Twin Cities metropolitan area, which includes the cities of Apple Valley and Rosemount and parts of Dakota County.

 Early life, education, and career

 Huot graduated from Hudson High School in Wisconsin and attended trade school in Winona, Minnesota.
 He received an emergency medical technician certification from Century College and a real estate certification from Kaplan Vocational-Technical School.

 Minnesota House of Representatives

 Huot was first elected to the Minnesota House of Representatives in 2018 and has been reelected every two years since.
 Huot first ran in 2016, losing to two-term Republican incumbent Anna Wills.
 He challenged Wills again in 2018 and won.
 In 2020, Huot had his election results challenged, however the case was dismissed by a judge for failing to state a claim and a lack of subject-matter jurisdiction.